Bounded Synthesis of Resilient Supervisors: Bounded Resilient Supervisor Synthesis

 \section{Bounded Resilient Supervisor Synthesis}

 Recall that the bounded resilient supervisor synthesis problem amounts to solving the $\exists \forall$ second order logic formula:

-for a large values of $n$ and $m$.
-If there is an (respectively, no) oracle for solving the attacker synthesis problem, then it is possible to synthesize a resilient supervisor with (respectively, without) proof (cf. Section~\ref{sec: MI})
+For risky attackers, we have $\Phi_{desired}=\Phi_{safe}$; for covert attackers, we have $\Phi_{desired}=\neg \Phi_{covert} \vee \Phi_{safe}$.
+If there is a (respectively, no) oracle for solving the attacker synthesis problem, then it is possible to synthesize a resilient supervisor with (respectively, without) proof (cf. Section~\ref{sec: MI}).
+In Section~\ref{section:RSRA}, we focus on the synthesis of bounded resilient supervisors against risky attackers.
+In Section~\ref{section: RSCA}, we shall then explain how to deal with the bounded synthesis against covert attackers.

-To solve the problem, we let $\Phi_{assume}=True$.
-In this case, a synthesized supervisor $S$, if it exists, is resilient against all risky attackers of state sizes no more than $m$.
-A risky attacker still uses the models of the plant, supervisor and its online observations to make informed attack decisions; in the ambiguous situation where an attack may cause damages or get caught without causing damages, a risky attacker will carry out the attack.
-Thus, a covert attacker is much conservative than a risky attacker.
-Correspondingly, the synthesized supervisor $S$ is also resilient against all covert attackers of state sizes no more than $m$.
-An advantage for using this heuristic is that, by setting $\Phi_{assume}=True$, we remove a lot of difficult constraints associated with $\neg \Phi_{assume}$.
-This may allow us to generate a bounded resilient supervisor much faster.